Grizzlies' backups, 3-point shooting, too much for Clippers - News 12 Now

 AP Photo/Michael Owen Baker

+“They’re a team that every single guy is in attack mode,” said Clippers coach Doc Rivers.
+“That’s what makes them good.
+They also share the ball well and space the floor.
+Every single guy you have to be ready to guard.
+Just watching it was frustrating.”

-Blake Griffin had 30 points for the Clippers, and Patrick Beverley had 23.
+Blake Griffin scored 30 points to lead the Clippers, who too often found their offense motionless and Griffin forced to go one-on-one.

+“I don’t think we should rely on anyone too much,” Rivers said.
+“We should just move the ball and play.
+The ball will find the better players always.

 The Clippers were 4 of 26 from 3-point range, while the Grizzlies went 13 of 31.